Willster419/RelhaxModpack/README.md

   Aslains: 9 seconds

-  Relhax: 4 seconds - **2.25X (125)% faster**
+  Relhax: 4 seconds - **Time reduced by 60% from OMC and 56% from Aslains

 ---
-This puts a whole new meaning to your quote in my form sig ScoutCub, <3 you plz don`t kick me
+This puts a whole new meaning to your quote in my form sig ScoutCub, <3 you plz don`t kick me from REL2

 The Relhax Modpack ~ *"Would you rather spend time on your mods, or your gameplay?"* ~